 Marbella isn't the place it used to be.
-The criminal caliphate of the 1980s has receded in public memory, overshadowed by a kind of carnal Hunger Games where primped teenagers buzzed on jelly shots wrestle each other for pole position in the mamading queue.
+The criminal caliphate of the 1980s has receded in public memory, overshadowed by a kind of carnal Hunger Games where primped teenagers buzzed on jello shots wrestle one another for pole position in the mamading line.

-But the Costa del Crime was once the inspiration for Sexy Beast – a place where drug kingpins shimmering with tan oil gleamed like ingots by the pool, living a life of reddies and blow.
+But the Costa del Crime was once the inspiration for _Sexy Beast—_a place where drug kingpins shimmering with tan oil gleamed like ingots by the pool, living a life of money and blow.
 The community was effectively created by the absence of an extradition treaty between the UK and Spain between 1978 to 1985, which made fugitives tougher to bring to justice.
 Today, however, 76 of the UK's 86 most wanted in Spain have been caught, according to the National Crime Agency.